Improx/ModifiedValues/README.md

 # ModifiedValues
-Unity C# library with a wrapper class for numeric and other types, keeping track of effects that modify the end value.
+ModifiedValues is a C# library for Unity that enables modifying numeric values while keeping track of the modifiers.

+###Quick Wxample

+You're making a buff system for your game.
+Instead of having a `float Speed = 10;` variable on your character, you can have a `ModifiedFlot Speed = 10;` object.